 Supply Chain Management and Risk

-GM’s supply chain extents over 20,000 businesses are spending $100 billion on about 200,000 items, including raw materials, parts, supplies, freight, transportation, and other services.
+GM’s supply chain extents over 20,000 businesses are spending $100 billion on about 200,000 items, including raw materials, parts, supplies, freight, transportation, and other services (cite).
 GM’s supply chain approach is transparent and built on trusted relationships.
 These relationships are vital in ensuring product quality, availability, and affordability.
 GM works with suppliers to improve mutual performance leading to rapid and significant improvements overall.
 Achieving sustainability goes hand in hand with social responsibility at GM.
 For example, life cycle analysis exposes that greenhouse gas (GHG) impact is ten times greater in the GM supply chain than in GM facilities, therefor GM works with suppliers to reduce their GHG emissions to reduce the overall impact (GM-Sustain, 2019).

 • Identify two activities the organization conducts in terms of the audit to ensure sustainable and socially responsible behavior in its supply chain.